mvac7/mSXdevtools_ByteniZ3R/README.md

 - Updated graphical interface (piXelST style).
 Added new UI controls and 32px icons.
 - The waveform is drawn at the defined size (Before it was adjusted to the size of the box).
 - The file format has been improved, so it is not compatible with the previous version (sorry).
-- Added different assembler formats: asMSX, tniASM, SJasm and SDCC.
+- Added different assembler formats: asMSX, tniASM, SJasm and sdasz80(SDCC).

 <br/>